Jalapeno Plant Care: How to Grow and Care for Jalapenos

 Jalapenos not hot

-Jalapeno flowers/blossoms falling off
+Jalapeno flowers/blossoms falling off.

 Jalapeno pepper not blooming